erjosito/whoami/README.md

 curl -s "http://${app_url_api}/api/sqlversion"
 ```

-Now we can deploy a second app in our service plan with the web component:
+Now we can deploy a second app in our service plan with the web frontend component:

 ```shell
 # Create Web App for web frontend